dustinpfister/blog_posts/_posts/nodejs-buffer-from.md

 ## 3 - Creating Buffers from arrays with buffer from

+So then there are arrays in javaScript, and when it comes to them yes they two can be used as a way to create a buffer as well.
+Each value in the array should be a number and it should be a vale between 0 and 255.
+In this section I will be quickly going over some f the ins and outs when it comes to creating a buffer from an array in nodejs.

 ### 3.1 - An array of numbers

+So if it is an array of numbers that are between 0 and 255 then just pass the array as the first argument.
+The length of the array will be equal to the number of elements, and the value for each byte in the array will correspond to the values for each element.

 ```js
 // array of numbers